 From one glittering harbour city to another, the Sydney to Hobart yacht race begins on 26 December in the NSW capital and winds up three or four days later in Hobart.
 Book well in advance to secure a harbourside hotel room with a view of the action.

 The antidote to MONA’s Dark Mofo, Mona Foma embraces the light of summer with art, music, food and more in January.
 Previous performers have included musicians Moses Sumney and Neneh Cherry; keep your eye on the website for upcoming program announcements.
-Gourmands will also love the Taste of Tasmania festival which arrives at the end of December.
+Gourmands will also love the Taste of Summer festival which arrives at the end of December.

 What’s on in autumn